-Such type of testing can be a perfect variant for the first stages of product development.
+Such types of testing can be a perfect variant for the first stages of product development.
 You can use it when you already have a core concise representation of the idea (for example, it can be a low-quality prototype of your website or mobile app) and want to know whether you have made the right decisions for your product.

-Participants of the test are asked to fulfill a task in comfortable for them environments, using their own devices with no moderator.
+Participants of the test are asked to fulfill a task in comfortable environments, using their own devices with no moderator.
 Such type of user testing is relatively cheap and can be automated with tools like Userzoom or Usertesting.

 When you should use it: